Ayan-Ejaz/Ayan-Ejaz/README.md

 In the past, I built several projects, but unfortunately lost them due to a laptop crash — back then I wasn’t familiar with Git for version control.
 Today, I am much more mindful of good development practices and constantly eager to learn, grow, and improve.

-🛠️ Technical Skills
+🛠️ Technical Skills:

 Languages:

 JavaScript (Node.js)
 C
 C++

 Backend:
 Node.js
 Express.js

 Databases:

 MySQL
 MongoDB

-🚀 Goals
+🚀 Goals:

 Deepen my understanding of backend engineering and system design.

 Build more secure, scalable, and production-ready backend systems.